-Policy Scotland is supporting a wide range of researchers and organisations to share urgently needed insights into public policy emergencies arising from coronavirus COVID-19, and facilitating collaborative projects to connect University of Glasgow researchers with local, national and international responses.
+Policy Scotland supported a wide range of researchers and organisations to share urgently needed insights into public policy emergencies arising from coronavirus COVID-19, and facilitating collaborative projects to connect University of Glasgow researchers with local, national and international responses.

-Coronavirus (COVID-19) has created crises for individuals, families, communities, cities, regions and nations.
-Firstly there are the crises in public health – containing and eliminating the virus – and the economic and social crises caused by disrupted patterns of living and working.
-Beyond that lies a ‘rethinking and reconstruction phase’ in which social, economic and policy structures for the future might be altered, both to deal with post-crisis circumstances and potentially shifting beliefs about the roles of individuals, communities and governments.
+Coronavirus (COVID-19) created crises for individuals, families, communities, cities, regions and nations.
+Firstly there were the crises in public health – containing and eliminating the virus – and the economic and social crises caused by disrupted patterns of living and working.
+Beyond that lay a ‘rethinking and reconstruction phase’ in which social, economic and policy structures for the future might be altered, both to deal with post-crisis circumstances and potentially shifting beliefs about the roles of individuals, communities and governments.

 Urgently needed insights

-Policy Scotland is running a project to develop the urgently needed insights required in the following policy areas:
+Policy Scotland ran project to develop the urgently needed insights required in the following policy areas: